turnkeylinux-apps/tkldev/docs/development/new.rst

 Update the Tracker Wiki
 '''''''''''''''''''''''

-The `Wiki`_ is used to track appliance candidates as well as a whiteboard.
+The `Wiki`_ is used to track candidates as well as a whiteboard.
 To faciliate the open development model, it's recommended that you:

-* Create a whiteboard for the appliance you are about to develop.
+* Create a whiteboard page for the integration you're develloping.
 * Create a candidate, and link it to the whiteboard.
-* At a minimum, the whiteboard should include the state of development and updated periodically.
-Additionally, it's a wonderful place to keep ideas, development notes and resources related to the appliance.
+* Ideally, the whiteboard page is updated periodically with the state of development.
+It's also a good place to keep ideas, development notes and related resources.

 Read upstream installation documentation, take notes
 ''''''''''''''''''''''''''''''''''''''''''''''''''''